Building My Workbench

 I built myself a workbench for woodworking that should last for the rest of my life.
 It is based off of an 18th century French design by Andre Roubo.
 It’s a beast, and I’m very happy with it.

-Here's some of the original drawings from Roubo:
+Here are some of the original drawings from Roubo:

 Finished, my bench is about 8 feet long, 2 feet deep, 39 inches high, and probably weighs a couple hundred pounds at least.
 All of the joints are thick and strong.
 No matter what I’ve done on it so far, it doesn’t flex or move.